ujuadimora-dev/simple_payroll/README.md

 * Validate Data
 * Update automatically to Data Base( in this case Google spread sheet)

-## If User decided to Add another another, the user will  type "Yes", "end"  means End of the program , when the user type "no" The system will take the user to  Menu list, to select an option
+## If User decided to Add another another, the user will  type "Yes", "end"  means End of the program , when the user type "no" The system will take the user to  Menu list, to select an option.

 ![menulist](doc/menulist.PNG)

-# Section 2 of the program : Get/ calculate Net Pay for Employee(s)
+# Section 2 of the Project : Get/ calculate Net Pay for Employee(s)

-Section 2 program calculate employee(workers) overtime hour, Overtime, Basic Salary and Net Salary for period of five(5) working days(week)and print out payment information of the worker vie the Terminal Field needed here
+Section 2 program calculate employee(workers) overtime hour, Overtime, Basic Salary and Net Salary for period of five(5) working days(week)and print out payment information of the worker vie the Terminal Field needed here:
-1. Hourly rate
+1. Hourly rate( Amount Money for hours)
 2. Name of the Employee(worker)
-3. five(5) working days hours(eg. 6,8,0,7,4)( each number for a day hour(s) worked
+3. five(5) working days hours(eg. 6,8,0,7,4) each number for a day hour(s) worked.

 # Validation for the filed is as shown below: